 Welcome to the Medical Area outreach guide.
 Before you begin reading about this outreach, we’d like to make sure you know what you need to about San Francisco’s inner city by visiting the Backstory Page.

 What is it?

 Our Medical teams help bring physical, emotional, spiritual and mental healing to the people in the inner city of San Francisco.
-The Medical Area covers multiple stations including: Medical Check-In, Blood Pressure, Wound Care & First Aid, Primary Care Referrals, Recruiting, Hygiene Kit, Dental, Vision, Chiropractic & Massage, Medical Assistance, House Calls and Mental Health & Prayer Tent.
+The Medical Area covers multiple stations including Medical Check-In, Wound Care & First Aid, Primary Care Referrals, Hygiene Kit, Medical Assistance and Mental Health & Prayer.

 The Tenderloin community is host to many residents and homeless who do not have convenient access to healthcare.
 Many of the people in the community struggle with multiple acute and chronic health problems rooted in trauma, drug use, and/or isolation.
 It isn't uncommon to see self-neglect due to low self worth as well as a lack of long term health advocacy.
 In comparison to other areas, the Tenderloin community remains in the worst quartile for infections diseases, dementia, osteoporosis, chronic kidney disease, asthma, alcohol abuse, youth smoking and Hospitalization Rates due to Immunization-Preventable Pneumonia & Influenza 65+ (data from sfhip.org).